 Beware: an altimeter does not automatically show the absolute altitude above sea level.
 You must adjust for the local air pressive.
 The little black knob on the lower left side of the altimeter allows you to adjust the altimeter.
 Start FlightGear and stay on the ground.
 Click (in normal mouse mode) inside the black knob.
 A click on the left half makes the altimeter turn back.
 On the right half the altimeter turns forward.
 Use that little knob to tune in the current altitude.
 The principle is you use the knob when you are sure about the altitude.
 If you know you are at 1,100 feet altitude, tune in 1,100 feet on the altimeter.
-Clicking with the middle mouse button makes the knob turn faster.
+Clicking with the middle mouse button makes the knob turn faster, or you can use the scrollwheel on your mouse.
 Type Ctrl-c to see the two button halves highlighted.